Loading...

 How long does global collection take?

-Amicable resolution: 3-12 weeks (longer than domestic because of geographic distance).
-Legal proceedings: 6-24 months (varies enormously by jurisdiction).
-Starting early remains the single most important variable — regardless of how many jurisdictions are involved.
+Amicable resolution: 3–12 weeks.
+Legal proceedings: 6–24 months (varies by jurisdiction).
+Starting early remains the single most important variable.

 Subscribe to our Newsletter